Disney on a Dime – 17 Money Saving Secrets

 17. Bring your Toddler! – Disney on a Dime

 Child discounts are a slight discount to adult prices, but they are still rather pricey.
 Park tickets must be purchased for any child over 3 years of age, so you can save a substantial amount of money if you bring your infant or toddler to Disney before they turn 4.
 You can also save money by either bringing your own stroller to the park or renting one off-Disney property, as the cost of renting a stroller at Disney World ($15) can add up over the duration of your Disney World vacation.

-f you need help planning and booking your magical Walt Disney World vacation, contact our friends at The Vacationeer.
+If you need help planning and booking your magical Walt Disney World vacation, contact our friends at The Vacationeer.
 Their services are always helpful and totally free of charge!
-Thank you for reading our page, and we hope you have a magical Walt Disney World vacation!